LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

-The interactions \eqref{WecheselWirkungen} yield $\GG$ of the form \eqref{GammaPerturbativeGeneric}, cf.~table \ref{ConversionTable}.
-If the effective dissipation rate $\GG$ at the moment when it equals the Hubble rate $H$ is dominated by elementary decays, one can plug \eqref{GammaPerturbativeGeneric} into \eqref{GammaConstraint} and solve for $\g$ to translate a constraint on $\Nreh$ into one on $\g$.
+\paragraph{Conditions on the parameter values} If the effective dissipation rate $\GG$ at the moment when it equals the Hubble rate $H$ is dominated by elementary decays, one can plug \eqref{GammaPerturbativeGeneric} into \eqref{GammaConstraint} and solve for $\g$ to translate a constraint on $\Nreh$ into one on $\g$.
 This dependence has been explored in $\alpha$-attractor models in \cite{Ueno:2016dim,Drewes:2017fmn,Ellis:2021kad,Drewes:2022nhu}.
 In general this procedure is hampered by the fact that feedback effects invalidate the usage of \eqref{GammaPerturbativeGeneric} in \eqref{GammaConstraint} and introduce a dependence on the $\{\SM_i\}$, making a determination of $\g$ from CMB data impossible.
-The conditions on the $\{\vv_i\}$ and $\g$ under which these effects can be avoided have been studied in \cite{Drewes:2019rxn} and are briefly sketched in appendix \ref{Sec:FeedbaclEffects}.

-When it comes to the self-interactions we restrict ourselves to values of the parameters $\{\vv_i\}$ in $\V(\varphi)$ for which these conditions are fulfilled, as otherwise no model-independent constraint on any microphysical parameter can be derived, irrespective of the value of $\g$.
-To identify the parameter range where this is guaranteed we expand
+This in particular happens when non-perturbative processes dominate the early phase of reheating, sometimes referred to as preheating.